 Rain on your Parade

 Tired of everything being so sunny and cheerful?
 Then it's time to rain on some parades.
 Literally.
 Playing as a storm cloud, ruin countless scenarios and bring out the waterworks on anyone you see.

 What's your favorite?

 As indie games continue to flood the Nintendo eShop, we'll make sure we update this list with our favorites.
-Just make sure you have an SD card with enough storage space to download these indie gems.
+Just make sure you have an SD card for your Nintendo Switch with enough storage space to download these indie gems.
 If you're looking for the cream of the crop, look no further than Hades.
-It's a roguelike that's fun and fluid, but it's the art, voice acting, and storytelling that will keep you going back for more every time you die — and you will die a lot.
-If you enjoy Hades, you'll find lots to enjoy with Dead Cells.
+It's a rogue-like that's fun and fluid, but it's the art, voice acting, and storytelling that will keep you going back for more every time you die — and you will die a lot.
+If you enjoy Hades, you'll also find lots to love with Dead Cells.

 For those looking for a more laid-back experience, Stardew Valley is the perfect match for you.
 With no goal except to build up your farm, Stardew Valley has hours of content to enjoy at your own pace.
-Fans of Stardew Valley will also enjoy Spiritfarer, a cozy, feel-good game that deals with heavy themes.
+Fans of Stardew Valley will also be into Spiritfarer: a cozy, feel-good game that deals with heavy themes.